Sink Into Little Dragon And BADBADNOTGOOD's Soft, Soulful 'Tried'

 "Blocking my vision / Seeing your smiling and playing the part / Oh my, oh my, the pain inside," she coos.

-Nagano tells NPR Music she first received the instrumental from BBND in Sept.
-2017, but kept it for a while before laying lyrics to it.
+Nagano tells NPR Music she first received the instrumental from BBNG in late 2017, but kept it for a while before laying lyrics to it.
 "The simplicity of the music was there and writing on something that already felt together was a fun challenge," Nagano says.

 BBNG's Alex Sowinski remembers the band was blown away when it first saw Little Dragon perform years ago at SXSW.
 "We sent over the instrumental for 'Tried' to share and start a conversation with LD.
 The song Yukimi wrote over our music continues the spirit of honest lyrics and performance," Sowinski says.